Kenya Safari: Part One – The Kiss of the Giraffe

 NAIROBI — My introduction to the wildlife of East Africa was a kiss from a giraffe.
 No, this isn’t a metaphor.
 We’re talking about a real wet lip-smacker here, a come-here-big-boy-and-let-me-give-you-a-taste-of-my-long-black-tongue kiss.

 But let’s back up a bit.

-I arrived in Africa from London at about 8:45 on a humid Nairobi night.
-Almost immediately on exiting the plane, I was greeted by a smiling woman from the safari company that had organized my tour, and whisked through Immigration to the baggage claim area,.
+I arrived in Africa from London at about 8:45 p.m. on a humid Nairobi night.
+Almost immediately on exiting the plane, I was greeted by a smiling safari team staffer and whisked through Immigration to the baggage claim area.

 There, she introduced me to two fellow safari-mates who just happened to be on the same flight: Jennifer and Benjie, exuberant 30-somethings who, she explained, were celebrating their new marriage with a safari honeymoon.
 Ah, romance!

 We gathered up our green duffle bags and before long were rolling through the night toward the Norfolk Hotel, a grand colonial-era establishment on the outskirts of the city, where I tumbled into a deep sleep.